mitchelljustin/pragmatic-lightning/index.md

 The address and port are easy: the node is running on localhost and exposes the RPC interface on port 10009.

-LND generates the last two pieces as files: "tls.cert" and "admin.macaroon".
-They're in the "lnd_server/" directory
+LND generates the last two pieces as files: "tls.cert" and "admin.macaroon" in the "lnd_server/" directory

 Altogether we write: